marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 tox -e py38-package -- --skip-tags validate
 ```

-This will write the image and release notes into the `dist/` folder.
+This will compact the hard disk of the virtual machine and export the image and release notes to the `dist/` folder.

 :::{note}
-The `validate` checks that the repositories git tag is the same as the `vm_version` specified in `inventory.yml`, so is only needed for strict releases.
+The `validate` tag checks that the repositories git tag is the same as the `vm_version` specified in `inventory.yml`, and is only needed for strict releases.
 :::

 ## Other Useful commands